ActiveInferenceInstitute/CEREBRUM/paper/components/supplemental_sections/Supplement_2_Novel_Linguistic_Cases.md

 In the generative case, a model assumes the role of a creator that produces new content, designs, or hypotheses that satisfy both learned distributional constraints and explicit design requirements.
 This case is particularly valuable for creative applications, synthetic data generation, hypothesis formation, and design ideation.

-The generative case would introduce specialized sampling and constraint satisfaction functions as would be formalized in Equation 22 (see Supplement 1).
+The generative case would introduce specialized sampling and constraint satisfaction functions, requiring mathematical formalisms for these operations.
 The key innovation is the ability to navigate latent spaces in ways that balance novelty against coherence while respecting explicit constraints.

 ### 2.12.1 Unique Properties of the Generative Case